D4De/classes-pytorch/README.md

 ### Supported operators

-The operators supported aarethe following:
+The operators supported are the following:

 - Convolution: 2d GEMM convolution
 - Pooling: Max and Average 2d